MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/interstitial-ads.md

 We provide two types of interstitial ads to use in your apps and games:

-* Interstitial video ads: These are available for Universal Windows Platform (UWP) apps for Windows 10 and in apps for Windows 8.1 or Windows Phone 8.1.
+* **Interstitial video ads**: These are available for Universal Windows Platform (UWP) apps for Windows 10 and in apps for Windows 8.1 or Windows Phone 8.1.

-* Interstitial banner ads: These are only available for UWP apps for Windows 10.
+* **Interstitial banner ads**: These are only available for UWP apps for Windows 10.

 >**Note**&nbsp;&nbps;The API for interstitial ads does not handle any user interface except at the time of video playback.
 Refer to the [interstitial best practices](ui-and-user-experience-guidelines.md#interstitialbestpractices10) for guidelines on what to do, and avoid, as you consider how to integrate interstitial ads in your app.